pymc-devs/pymc-examples/myst_nbs/case_studies/mediation_analysis.myst.md

 It is important to note that the approach to mediation analysis has evolved over time.
 This notebook was heavily influenced by the approach of {cite:t}`hayes2017introduction` as set out in his textbook "Introduction to Mediation, Moderation and Conditional Process Analysis."

+Readers should be aware that mediation analysis is commonly confused with moderation analysis for which we have a separate example (:ref:`moderation_analysis`).

 ```{code-cell} ipython3
 import arviz as az
 import matplotlib.pyplot as plt